senotrusov/log-http-server-url/README.md

-# Log http server URL to console, displaying all local IP addresses and host name
+# Log HTTP server URL to console, displaying all local IP addresses and host name

 ## Usage